cast-org/figuration/docs/components/cards.md

 Only applies to small devices and above.

 Decks have support for both a `table` style layout, along with both the opt-in flexbox and [full flexbox](/layout/flexbox#full-flexbox-mode) modes.
-If using the opt-in method, simply add a `.card-deck-flex` class to the `.card-deck` element.
+To use the opt-in method, simply add a `.card-deck-flex` class to the `.card-deck` element.

 If you wish to have a card deck that matches the grid layout, you will need to use the `.card-deck-wrapper` for both the `table` and `flexbox` styles.
 Note that unless you are using the full flexbox mode, there will be a horizontal scroll is used within a full body-width `.container-fluid` element.
 This can be mitigated by using `overflow: hidden;` style on a wrapping container.